-WordPress comments can be a terrific addition to your website, providing direct feedback from your audience, sparking engagement and giving you the opportunity to interact with your readership.
+WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 But fear not!
 If you find that the negatives of your comments section have started to outweigh the positives, you can disable WordPress comments.